-Compared to CO2 hemp extract, hemp seed oil found in the health food section of grocery stores like Whole Foods is processed from different parts of the hemp plant using different extraction methods.
+Hemp seed oil found in the health food section of grocery stores like Whole Foods is processed from different parts of the hemp plant using different extraction methods.
 Hemp seed oil is made by cold pressing the cleaned hemp seeds.
 This resulting oil is very rich in healthy, fatty acids, and many find it a great alternative to traditional oils on the market.

 Hemp extracts are processed very differently.
 Instead of using the seeds, the hemp flowers are desired.
 The most common CO2 extraction method is called supercritical extraction.
 This method heats and pressurizes CO2 to a state where it behaves as both a liquid and a gas.
 In this state it acts as a stable and environmentally safe solvent to then extract the full-spectrum of cannabinoids and terpenes found in the hemp flowers and plant mass.
 Other common exaction methods utilize ethanol or hydrocarbons for solvents.

 We currently source the full-spectrum extract from a supercritical CO2 extraction facility.
 The hemp is grown in Colorado, outdoors.
 The extract is Certified Organic by OneCert - a USDA-accredited organization.
 Few companies have this certification on their final extractions and products.

 There are three types of cannabinoids.
 Phytocannabinoids are naturally occurring compounds of the Cannabis sativa plant.
 Hundreds of natural compounds exist in Cannabis sativa, and at least 80 of these are classified as cannabinoids (both of these numbers are continuing to grow).
 Endocannabinoids are compounds our bodies naturally produce to interact with the endocannabinoid system.
 Lastly, synthetic cannabinoids have been developed for medical use.
 Terpenes are the aromatic hydrocarbons that give Cannabis sativa its wide spectrum of smells and tastes depending on the terpene ratios present in the strain.

 The most well-known and researched cannabinoids are THC (tetrahydrocannabinol), CBN (cannabinol), CBG (cannabigerol), and CBD (cannabidiol).